Obscuretone/obscuretone.github.io/public/posts/en/_about_me.md

 [The XKCD Tasks Meme As A Systems Test](/posts/en/xkcdmeme) is about turning the classic "is there a bird in a national park?" joke into an actual service using EXIF parsing, geospatial boundaries, and computer vision.
 It is small, but it captures how much leverage modern tooling can give a developer.

 [Simple PAM](/posts/en/simple_pam) is a tiny authentication-boundary project: a Linux PAM module that uses recent uptime as a narrow physical-access signal.
-It is not a general security solution, but it is a useful reminder that authentication is policy expressed at a boundary.
+Its narrowness is the point: authentication is policy expressed at a boundary.

 I also have a collection of todo apps that I treat as architecture probes rather than products.
 The domain is intentionally boring, which makes framework choices, persistence models, runtime tradeoffs, and UI/API boundaries easier to compare.